galk-research/pddlsim/docs/contributor_guide/remote-simulator-protocol/latest.rst

 Problem setup
 '''''''''''''

-To receive the initial setup of the decision-making problem, alongside its unchanging domain, the agent can use a ``problem-setup`` request, with a ``null`` payload.
+To receive the initial setup of the decision-making problem, alongside its  domain, the agent can use a ``problem-setup`` request, with a ``null`` payload.
 The ``problem-setup`` response from the simulator will have the following payload:

 .. code-block:: cddl